OpenAI: Transparency

+On September 16, 2026, OpenAI announced a new framework for tracking and disclosing instances of their technology exhibiting unsafe behavior.
+The announcement came in a blog post where the company also disclosed six examples of such behavior.

 Alignment

-In July 2023, OpenAI launched the superalignment project, aiming to find within 4 years how to align future superintelligences by automating alignment research using AI.
-OpenAI promised to dedicate 20% of its computing resources to the project, although the team denied receiving anything close to 20%.
+In July 2023, OpenAI launched the superalignment project, aiming within four years to determine how to align future superintelligent systems.
+OpenAI promised to dedicate 20% of its computing resources to the project, although the company's employees later reported that the company only allocated 1–2% of its resources to it.
 OpenAI ended the project in May 2024 after its co-leaders Ilya Sutskever and Jan Leike left the company.

-Leaked conversations
+Conversation sharing

-In August 2025, OpenAI was criticized after thousands of private ChatGPT conversations were inadvertently exposed to public search engines like Google due to an experimental "share with search engines" feature.
-The opt-in toggle, intended to allow users to make specific chats discoverable, resulted in some discussions including personal details such as names, locations, and intimate topics appearing in search results when users accidentally enabled it while sharing links.
+In August 2025, OpenAI rolled back a new experimental "share with search engines" feature.
+The opt-in toggle, intended to allow users to make specific chats discoverable through search engines like Google, was criticized after some users who misunderstood it shared discussions including personal details such as names, locations, and intimate topics.
 OpenAI announced the feature's permanent removal on August 1, 2025, and the company began coordinating with search providers to remove the exposed content, emphasizing that it was not a security breach but a design flaw that heightened privacy risks.
 CEO Sam Altman acknowledged the issue in a podcast, noting users often treat ChatGPT as a confidant for deeply personal matters, which amplified concerns about AI handling sensitive data.